Your guide to doing business in Mongolia

 The tax year runs from 1st January to 31st December.

-All companies are required to register with Mongolian Central Registration Office, Tax and Social Insurance Authorities.
+All companies are required to register with the Mongolian Central Registration Office and tax and social insurance authorities.
 The incorporation process takes around three weeks to be completed.

-There is no requirement for a third party to make any tax and /or social security filings on the behalf of a client.
+There is no requirement for a third party to make any tax and/or social security filings on behalf of a client.

 Monthly income tax contributions are paid on the 10th of the following month.
-The penalty for late payment is penalized at 0.1 % by each day of delay and the total amount of penalty shall not exceed 50 % of the due tax and undue loss at 0.047 % by each day of delay.
+The penalty for late payment is penalized at 0.1 % by each day of delay and the total amount of penalty shall not exceed 50% of the due tax.

 The following reports must be filed on a monthly basis:

-Payment for Leavers must be made on the last day of work.
-Notification of the Leaver to authorities is not necessary.
+Payment for leavers must be made on the last day of work.
+It is not necessary to inform the authorities of a leaver.

 Mongolian payroll is processed in a Pay As You Earn system, with personal taxes and social security withheld and deducted by employers - and paid to the relevant authorities each pay cycle.
 Mongolian income tax is charged at a flat rate of 10% for all salaries - with a personal tax allowance of MNT 84,000.